 Sleep apnea can be described as periodic pauses in breathing during sleep these pauses can be complete apnea’s or incomplete – hypopnea.
 A lot of people struggle with this and it can be a scary thing.
 Luckily though, there are things out there that can help people with this (such as CPAP masks, which can be found at CPAP.com.au masks for people who are interested in purchasing one).

-Body and Health, an online magazine reports, “It’s one of the most common medical conditions in adults, affecting up to 5% of women and 15% of men between the ages of 30 and 60” Approximately 65% of Canadians are at risk of Sleep Apnea.
-The American Sleep Apnea Foundation has come up with some questions for people to answer, and if most of them are “yes” then it strongly advised you speak to your doctor.
+Body and Health, an online magazine reports, “It’s one of the most common medical conditions in adults, affecting up to 5% of women and 15% of men between the ages of 30 and 60” Approximately 65% of people are at risk of Sleep Apnea.
+The Sleep Apnea Foundation has come up with some questions for people to answer.

 - Are you a loud, habitual snorer?

 - Do you feel tired and groggy when you wake up?

 - Are you often sleepy during the day?

 - Are you known to choke, gasp, or hold your breath while asleep?
 (You may want to ask your partner about this.)

 If most of them are “yes” then it is strongly advised you speak to your doctor to see how you can relieve your symptoms.
 You may also want to look into a Sleepify best mattress, especially if your mattress is older than 5 years, this is because sleep apnea can be caused by or aggravated by a mattress that does not properly support your back.